Intravenous and Intraperitoneal Paclitaxel and Oral Nilotinib for Peritoneal Carcinomatosis

 At study visits, participants will repeat some screening tests.

-About 6 weeks after treatment ends and then every 3 months for 3 years, participants will have follow-up visits at NIH or with their local doctor.
+About 6 weeks after treatment ends and then every 3 months for 3 years, participants will have follow-up visits at National Institutes of Health (NIH) or with their local doctor.

 Conditions